drawbuildplay/blog/content/blog/diy-under-cabinet-lighting.md

 +++
 categories = ["home-decor"]
 date = "2018-12-20"
-description = "How to install your own gorgeous DIY Under Cabinet Lighting decor in your kitchen for less than $30." keywords = ["decor", "smart home", "kitchen", "bedroom", "office"] title = "DIY Under Cabinet Lighting"
+description = "Installing lights under kitchen cabinets gives your kitchen an ambience your friends will envy.
+Install your own gorgeous DIY Under Cabinet Lighting LEDs in your kitchen for less than $30 and in just a few minutes." keywords = ["decor", "smart home", "kitchen", "bedroom", "office"] title = "DIY Under Cabinet Lighting"
 [images]